Our fantastic range of pets at brilliant prices

 Honduran Milk SnakeLampropeltis triangulum hondurensis

-Honduran Milk Snakes reach between 3 and 4 foot.
+Honduran milk snakes average around five feet in length and are varied in colour including a naturally occurring tangerine form.
 They inhabit rainforests of Honduras, Nicaragua and areas of North East Costa Rica.

 Macklots PythonLiasis mackloti